Graduate Program Overview

 Our graduate students join an active and collegial community in which they work closely with faculty to develop a program that is tailored to their own interests.
 The department offers two MS degree programs.

-1. M.S. in Geography: This program offers three concentration areas – Geography, Planning, and a Professional Science Masters in Geographic Information Science (PSM).
+1. M.S. in Geography: This program offers two concentration areas: Geography and a Professional Science Masters in Geographic Information Science (PSM).
 Students may choose either a thesis or an internship option within the Geography concentration.
-The thesis option is not available for the Planning and the PSM-GIS concentrations; these two concentrations offer the internship option only.:
+The thesis option is not available for the PSM-GIS concentration which only offers the internship option.:

 • Thesis option: 30 credit-hours of coursework, including an original research project and an MS thesis.